 - Pie.
 In our family, it is vital to have apple pie, pumpkin pie, and sweet potato pie.
 Vanilla ice cream is mandatory.
 Ditto whipped cream.

 - Cake.
 Believe it or not, some family members aren’t satisfied with three pie options – they also want cake.
 My husband’s godmother makes a legendary pound cake, which is how this whole thing got started.
-I personally love pumpkin cheesecake.
+We also love pumpkin cheesecake.
 And carrot cake counts as a vegetable, right?
+Georgetown Cupcakes has an adorable Thanksgiving assortment of a dozen cupcakes that can be delivered straight to your door.

 - Cookies.
 Consider them dessert, part 2.
-As the little ones and the older ones and the teenaged ones are hanging out after the main feast, I find that a plate of decorated sugar cookies will mysteriously disappear over the course of the evening, leaving only sugar dust and crumbs.
+As the little ones and the older ones and the teen-aged ones are hanging out after the main feast, we have found that a plate of decorated sugar cookies will mysteriously disappear over the course of the evening, leaving only sugar dust and crumbs.

 - Chocolates.
-Despite the penchant for fruit and nut pies on Thanksgiving, I’ve learned to keep chocolate on hand.
+Despite the penchant for fruit and nut pies on Thanksgiving, we’ve learned to keep chocolate on hand.
 Because, why not?
-Jacques Torres has premium chocolate turkeys and pilgrim-shaped lollipops in milk, dark and white chocolate.
+Gourmet chocolatier Jacques Torres has premium chocolate turkeys and pilgrim-shaped lollipops in milk, dark and white chocolate.

 - Gummy candy.
 If you’re truly going over the top, add some candies to your dessert buffet.
 Sugarfina has gorgeously-packaged pumpkin pie caramels, gingerbread cookies, and apple pie gummies.
 (These would also make a terrific hostess gift).